February 21, 2026·8 min read

 Detailed timelines, filing procedures, and step-by-step tactical guidance for each path are available in our Pro Research Library.

+Yes, IEEPA tariff refunds include interest.
 Under 19 USC §1505, refunded customs duties accrue interest.
 This is a meaningful upside that many importers are not considering.
 The exact impact depends on your claim size and recovery timeline.
+Use our refund impact estimator to model how interest affects your total recovery.

 Hours after the ruling, President Trump held a press conference stating his intent to litigate refunds for "2 to 5 years."
 He simultaneously signed executive orders imposing replacement tariffs under Section 122 and initiated Section 301 investigations.